-For context, other studies assessing the prevalence of comparable behaviours across general practitioners, internists, and all-comer physicians suggest that this issue is more pervasive for certain drug classes versus others.
-In an analogous analysis of initial prescriptions across 10 therapeutic classes1, the percentage of physicians prescribing only a single drug ranged from less than 1% (selective serotonin reuptake inhibitors), to 2-4% (statins, proton pump inhibitors, channel blockers, beta blockers), to 6-10% (antihistamines, antidiabetic, non-steroidal anti-inflammatory drugs), and up to 15% (angiotensin-converting enzyme inhibitors and opioids).
-Notably, the preferred "favourite" drugs identified were predominantly the most heavily advertised or promoted therapy at the time.
+For context, other studies assessing the prevalence of comparable behaviors across general practitioners, internists, and all-comer physicians suggest that this issue is more pervasive for certain drug classes vs. others.
+In an analogous analysis of initial prescriptions across 10 therapeutic classes,1 the percentage of physicians prescribing only a single drug ranged from less than 1% (selective serotonin reuptake inhibitors), to 2-4% (statins, proton pump inhibitors, channel-blockers, beta-blockers), to 6-10% (antihistamines, antidiabetic, nonsteroidal anti-inflammatory drugs), and up to 15% (angiotensinconverting enzyme inhibitors and opioids).
+Notably, the preferred "favorite" drugs identified were predominantly the most heavily advertised or promoted therapy at the time.

-Furthermore, we observed substantial regional variation (0%-45%) across the different health planning regions of Ontario, although this was not statistically significant overall.
-Geographical variation may indicate discrepancies in pharmaceutical advertisement/coverage, local practices and training.
-While the limits of administrative data prevent further assessment, more granular data including pharmaceutical coverage and promotion, geographic and time trends are needed to assess these practice patterns more thoroughly.
+Furthermore, we observed substantial regional variation (0-45%) across the different health planning regions of

+Ontario, although this was not statistically significant overall.
+Geographical variation may indicate discrepancies in pharmaceutical advertisement/coverage, local practices, and training.
+While the limits of administrative data prevent further assessment, more granular data, including pharmaceuti-